HowToThink/HowToThink/source/PvL_D.rst

 Consider the concept of a mathematical point.
 In two dimensions, a point is two numbers (coordinates) that are treated collectively as a single object.
-Points are often written in parentheses with a comma separating the coordinates.
+Points are often written in between parentheses with a comma separating the coordinates.
 For example, ``(0, 0)`` represents the origin, and ``(x, y)`` represents the point ``x`` units to the right and ``y`` units up from the origin.